synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

  create mode 100644 moons.txt
 ```

-Our repository is now in the state shown below:

-FIXME: diagram

 The `moons` branch has advanced to record the changes we just made,
 but `master` is still where it was.
 If we switch back to `master`: